 For the sauce:

-- 1-2 tbsp. extra virgin olive oil for brushing
+- 1-2 Tablespoons extra virgin olive oil for brushing the crust

 - large handful fresh basil roughly torn or sliced